JeppeKlitgaard/jeppe.science/content/books/introduction.md

 Below is an index of my thoughts on some of the books I have read, which I try to collect entirely for my own benefit and amusement while they're still lucid.

+Reviews still to be written:
+- The Long Dark Tea-Time of the Soul
+- The Salmon of Doubt
+- Slaughterhouse-Five
+- Norwegian Wood
+- Some Thoughts on the Common Toad
+- The Inimitable Jeeves
+- Collected Grooks I/II
+- Animal Farm
+- A Hitchhiker's Guide to the Galaxy